fjahr/lightning-mw/10-dns-bootstrap.md

-# BOLT #10: DNS Bootstrap and Assisted Node Location
+# BMW #10: DNS Bootstrap and Assisted Node Location

 ## Overview

 This specification describes a node discovery mechanism based on the Domain Name System (DNS).

 Its purpose is twofold:

  - Bootstrap: providing the initial node discovery for nodes that have no known contacts in the network